Battle of Zújar: Battle

 On 3 August 1811, Blake's troops joined Freire's army near Baza, so that he had 15,000 foot soldiers and nearly 2,000 horsemen on hand.
 With Zayas absent, Joseph O'Donnell became the acting commander of his division.
 At Albuera, Lardizabal's command had included two battalions of the Murcia Line Infantry, and one battalion each of the Campo Mayor, Canarias, and 2nd of Leon Line Infantry Regiments.
 Zayas' division had consisted of the 2nd and 4th Battalions of the Spanish Guards, the 4th Battalion of the Walloon Guards, the Legion Estranjera, and the Ciudad Real, Irlanda, Patria, and Toledo Line Infantry Regiments.

-Being superseded by Blake seemed to take away what little initiative that Freire had.
+Being superseded by Blake seemed to take away what little initiative Freire had.
 Historian Charles Oman wrote that Freire had Leval "absolutely at his mercy" beginning on 3 August.
 Yet all the Spanish general did was position his army behind a ravine near Gor, which was 12 mi west of Baza.
-At the end of July, Soult ordered General of Division Nicolas Godinot to march to Jaén.
+At the end of July, Soult ordered General Nicolas Godinot to march to Jaén.
 When he heard that Freire was being reinforced, he left Seville on 3 August to rescue Leval.
-Soult took four cavalry regiments under General of Division Marie Victor de Fay, marquis de Latour-Maubourg and part of General of Division Nicolas François Conroux's division.
+Soult took four cavalry regiments under General Marie Victor de Fay, marquis de Latour-Maubourg and part of General Nicolas François Conroux's division.
 After a forced march, the French marshal arrived at Granada on 7 August.

 Between 3 and 7 August 1811, Freire frittered away his chance to crush Leval.
 Soult left Granada and reached the Gor ravine on 9 August with 6,000 infantry and 1,500 cavalry.
 The position was so strong that Soult made no attempt to attack, but instead mounted occasional bombardments of the Spanish lines.
 Earlier, Soult had ordered Godinot to advance from Jaén against La Cuadra's position at Pozo Alcón.
 Godinot left Baeza on the 7th with at least 4,000 foot soldiers and 600 horsemen.
 In the face of this advance, La Cuadra abandoned Pozo Alcón on 8 August and fell back to the east in the direction of Huéscar.
 When he heard that Godinot was coming down from the northwest, Freire sent O'Donnell's 4,000 men to occupy a blocking position at Zújar and ordered La Cuadra to join him there.